Many women complain of cramping pain in the legs, more so in the calf muscles, when they are pregnant. The toes may also be affected.

 Calcium helps the muscles of the whole body to contract and relax properly.
 Deficiency can cause abnormalities in the uptake of calcium by the muscles leading to painful cramps.

-Restriction of blood circulation: The growing baby and the enlarging uterus presses on the blood vessels of your legs.
-These blood vessels carry oxygen rich blood from your heart to your legs and pressure can cause a mild oxygen deficiency in the legs.
-The pressure can also decrease blood flow back from the legs, leading to pooling of fluid around the ankles.
+• Restriction of Blood Circulation: The growing baby and the enlarging uterus presses on the blood vessels of your legs.
+These blood vessels carry blood, rich in oxygen, from your heart to your legs.
+Pressure on the blood vessels of the lower body can cause a mild oxygen deficiency in the legs.
+The pressure can also decrease blood flow back from the legs, leading to pooling of fluid around the ankles with swelling .
 This can cause cramping pain in the legs.

-Lack of exercise: Exercise increases blood flow to and from your legs and can prevent cramps.
-A lack of exercise can hamper blood circulation and can also cause you to put on too much weight – both are causes of leg cramps.
+• Lack of Exercise: Exercise increases blood flow to and from your legs and can prevent cramps.
+Lack of exercise can hamper blood circulation and can also cause you to put on too much weight - both are causes of leg cramps.

-Take more calcium : Increase the amount of calcium containing food like milk and milk products in your diet.
+• Take more Calcium : Increase the amount of calcium-rich food like milk and milk products in your diet.
 The normal daily requirement in a pregnant woman's diet is 1000 mg of calcium per day.
 And 1500 mg in a woman who is breastfeeding.

 200 ml of whole milk (a standard water glass ) contains about 300 to 350 mg of calcium.
 Other food that contains calcium are meat and fish, eggs, and vegetables like broccoli and okra (also called ladiesfinger).